 Need-based financial aid

 Most need-based aid at U.S. universities is awarded to American citizens and eligible non-citizens through the Free Application for Federal Student Aid (FAFSA).
-Students should fill out the FAFSA as soon as possible after January 1 of the year they plan to begin their university studies.
+Students should fill out the FAFSA as soon as possible after October 1 of the year prior to the year they plan to begin their university studies.
 There are federal and state deadlines for these forms, and each university may also have an internal deadline.
 On the FAFSA, students should list all schools to which they have applied or been admitted.
 The FAFSA will then calculate the student’s Estimated Family Contribution (EFC) and send this information to all universities listed.
 The schools will ultimately use the total cost of the university along with the EFC to determine need-based funding available to the student after they are admitted.
 They will typically provide a financial aid planning letter with personalized funding information as well.
 The FAFSA needs to be resubmitted every year of a student’s college education, as their eligibility for financial aid may change.

 While the majority of universities in the United States award their need-based aid on the FAFSA (more FAFSA help and insights here), there are a number of institutions that also award international students using a form specific to their institution.